Vaccine & Immunotherapy Center (VIC) at Massachusetts General Hospital

 VIC’s overarching goal is to reduce costs and shorten the time it takes to develop a drug in a laboratory and bring it to the marketplace.

 In 2022, the VIC tested the efficacy of COVID-19 vaccines on patients with cancer.
-They discovered that receipt of chemotherapy in the prior year or current steroids were associated with lower antibody levels.
+They discovered that receipt of chemotherapy in the prior year or current steroids was associated with lower antibody levels.
 Antibody titers were lower in patients with cancer than in comparable healthy controls, regardless of vaccine type.

 About VIC